 As of June 2016, I am certified as an Associate Fellow of the Higher Education Academy for teaching and learning support in higher education.

 In Autumn 2013, I co-led a seminar of the Masters-level module 'Problems and Modes in Postcolonial Literature (EN904)', using material from my PhD research.
 The MA students were taught about a Caribbean novel, Patrick Chamoiseau's Texaco.

-- Mentor for MA students wishing to apply for further studies, Dept of English and Comparative Literary Studies, University of Warwick (2014-15)
+- Mentor for MA students wishing to apply for further studies, Dept of English & Comparative Literary Studies, University of Warwick (2014-15)

-- Chair of Organising Committee, 10th Anniversary Postgraduate Symposium, Dept of English and Comparative Literary Studies, University of Warwick (Jan - May 2014, 22-23 May 2014)
+- Chair of Organising Committee, 10th Anniversary Postgraduate Symposium (22-23 May 2014), Funded by Dept of English & Comparative Literary Studies, University of Warwick (Jan - May 2014).
+Co-organised with Katie Smith and Kathryn Wills.

 - Finalist, InkTears Short Story Competition (Apr 2013)